CAYUGA-SENECA CANAL TRAIL:

 Ludovico Sculpture Trail:

-Starting from Bridge Street in Seneca Falls; The crushed gravel and grass rail trail travels west alongside the Cayuga-Seneca Canal past sculptures displayed along the way.
+The crushed gravel and grass Ludovico Sculpture Trail travels West, alongside the Cayuga-Seneca Canal, past sculptures displayed along the way.
 It follows the old rail bed of the Lehigh Valley RR.
 Travel underneath the Veterans Memorial Bridge and come to an intersection.
-Head right along the canal and you'll soon Loop back to the old rail bed at 0.7 miles.
+Head right along the Canal and you'll soon Loop back to the old rail bed at 0.7 miles.
 This is the end of the Sculpture Trail.
 The old rail bed continues right ending at Sucker Brook after 0.8 miles.
-I didn't check out this last 0.1 mile.
 Head left along the old rail bed and return to the intersection.
-Then continue to Bridge St for a 1.4 or 1.6 mile Loop.
+Then return to Bridge St.

 Cayuga-Seneca Canal Trail: